wavestone-cdt/EDRSandblast/README.md

 altered by an EDR.
 To perform this comparison, the following steps are followed by
 EDRSandblast:
-* The list of all loaded DLLs is enumerated thanks to the `InLoadOrderModuleList` located int the `PEB` (to avoid calling any API that could be monitored and suspect)
+* The list of all loaded DLLs is enumerated thanks to the `InLoadOrderModuleList` located int the `PEB` (to avoid calling any API that could be monitored and suspicious)
 * For each loaded DLL, its content on disk is read and its headers parsed.
 The corresponding library, residing in memory, is also parsed to identify sections, exports, etc.